O&D Availability and Married Flights

 An Agent Debit Memo (ADM) will be issued for misuse of Qantas availability.
 The ADM will recover the fare difference between the booked class and the lowest available class on the booked origin and destination at the time of booking creation.
-An administration fee of NZD$50 also applies when an ADM is issued.
 Refer to Agent Debit Memos for further information.

 Your Customer's Booking

 Once booked, married flights cannot always be changed independently of each other.